Auto Body Collision Repair and Refinishing Technology

 Albany Campus

-Auto Body Collision Repair and Refinishing Technology is a two-year program in which students learn about ever-changing materials, methods, and technology in this high-paying industry.
-Students explore career opportunities as well as participate in a work-based learning experience at various local collision repair centers.
+Automotive Collision Technology is a two-year program in which students learn about ever-changing materials, methods, and technology in this high-paying industry.
+Students explore career opportunities as well as participate in a work based learning experience at various local collision repair centers.

 Refinishing – Year One